axisfx2/mill_stageSplitter/README.md

 ## Useage

 1. Select a stage object with 1 or more keyframes
-2. Click 'Stage Splitter' under the 'Google' menu
+2. Click 'Stage Splitter' under the 'Extensions' menu

 ## Changelog

+### 1.1  |  28.03.2024

+* Deleted standalone menu - scripts are now found in the 'Extensions' menu

 ### 1.0  |  28.03.2024